 There are no provisions for payments to be made from the Scheme to the Employer.

-9. Contributions made to the Scheme by parties other than the Employer
+Contributions made to the Scheme by parties other than the Employer

-There are no arrangements with any party other than the Employer to make payments to the Scheme.
+There are no arrangements with any party other than the Employer and the guarantor to make payments to the Scheme.

 10. Reviewing the valuation position and this statement